Skip to content ↓

 Online Apps

-When they are, children’s log-ins will be found on the inside cover of Reading Record.
+Children’s log-ins should be found in their Reading Record.
 If you are having problems with these websites, please let us know as soon as possible.

 For reference: